Skip to content

 Components with Shadow DOM can define an interface using CSS variables for basic formatting, as CSS variables cross the Shadow DOM boundary.
 These interfaces only work for fairly simple components.
 Components that consist of several subparts and have many states (such as normal, hover, selected, disabled, hover + selected, and more) can greatly increase the number of variables.

-You can create style modules can reside inside the DOM structure of HTML documents or as external modules that you can import.
 You can combine multiple style modules into one common import file, which you can include with a single import statement.
-You can use these files to create theme modules that style all components consistently.
+You can use these files to create theme modules that style all components consistently – as done by the Theme Designer.

-Each topic of the SDK web components documents the following parts of the styling interface: * Subparts that can be individually styled using style modules * State attributes such as disabled * CSS variables that can style the component
+Each README file of the Visual SDK components documents the following parts of the styling interface: * Subparts that can be individually styled using style modules * State attributes such as disabled * CSS variables that can style the component

 Using Plain CSS